microsoft/PromptCraft-Robotics/README.md

 # PromptCraft-Robotics

 The PromptCraft-Robotics repository serves as community for people to share interesting prompting examples for large language models (LLMs) within the robotics domain.
-We focus on LLMs with open APIs (for example OpenAI models such as [ChatGPT](https://openai.com/blog/chatgpt/), [GPT-3](https://openai.com/api/) and Codex), but we also welcome examples from other LLMs (for example open-sourced models).
+We currently focus on OpenAI's [ChatGPT](https://openai.com/blog/chatgpt/), but we also welcome examples from other LLMs (for example open-sourced models or others with API access such as [GPT-3](https://openai.com/api/) and Codex).

 Users can contribute to this repository by submitting interesting prompt examples to the [Discussions](https://github.com/microsoft/PromptCraft-Robotics/discussions) section of this repository.
 A prompt can be submitted within different robotics categories such as [Manipulation](https://github.com/microsoft/PromptCraft-Robotics/discussions/categories/llm-manipulation), [Home Robotics](https://github.com/microsoft/PromptCraft-Robotics/discussions/categories/llm-home-robots), [Physical Reasoning](https://github.com/microsoft/PromptCraft-Robotics/discussions/categories/llm-physical-reasoning), among many others.
 Once submitted, the prompt will be reviewed by the community (upvote your favorites!) and added to the repository by a team of admins if it is deemed interesting and useful.